growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration.md

      ![slack-bot-interactivity-shortcuts-creation](../../../.vuepress/public/assets/images/slack-bot-interactivity-shortcuts-creation.png)

-  1. When the input is complete and **Verified** is displayed, the communication from the Slack APP to the GROWI server has been successful.
+  1. When the Request URL has been correctly entered, **Verified** will be displayed on the screen.
+It means the Slack APP and the GROWI server are connecting successfully.

 #### Create Slash Commands